Living in University residences

 - feel vulnerable because they or their family members have underlying health conditions

 - come from different parts of the world and need to get used to UK guidance

 Help other people to understand and follow the rules:

 - If you see someone who is not following the guidelines, remind them.

 - If you are concerned, tell us: use Report and Support, this can be anonymous or email: firstname.lastname@example.org.

 Senior and chief residents and peer mentors are here to support you while you are living in University accommodation.

-Cleaning and handwashing and are still important within your living circle.
+Cleaning and handwashing and are still important within your household.
 Find out how we’re keeping residences clean and safe.

-If someone in your living circle develops symptoms of coronavirus, get medical advice.
-If there is a suspected or confirmed case of coronavirus in your living circle, tell the University.
+If someone in your household develops symptoms of coronavirus, get medical advice.
+If there is a suspected or confirmed case of coronavirus in your household, tell the University.
 We will support you to self-isolate if necessary, following the government guidelines.